Stop using separate environments for development, testing, and production (DTAP)

 Why DTAP encourages queues and waste.
 And what the alternatives are.

-If you are working with Scrum and you have a DTAP-pipeline or DTAP-street (Development > Testing > Acceptance > Production), it is my humble opinion ‘that you are doing it wrong’.
+If you are working with Scrum and you have a DTAP-pipeline or DTAP-street (Development > Testing > Acceptance > Production), you have a great opportunity to improve.
 I strongly believe that DTAP — or at least having separate environments for testing (T an A) — is an anti-pattern in an Agile environment.
-In this post I explain why and what you can do about it.
+In this post, I explain why and what you can do about it.

 Recognize this? …